CreArts-Community/Context-Icons/readme.md

 Context Icons is a theme add-on for Discord that adds an icon to every context menu.
 This add-on adds easy customizability and at the same time retains the discord charm.
 Context Icons is an actively developed theme add-on, which is compatible with [Powercord](https://github.com/powercord-org/powercord), [Better Discord](https://github.com/BetterDiscord/BetterDiscord) or [GooseMod](https://github.com/GooseMod/GooseMod).

+You can read this repo in [other languages](.github/docs/translations.md).

 # Preview

 ![Context-Icons](https://user-images.githubusercontent.com/58918358/132392397-b4bd4368-dafb-48dc-aacb-6a73d12f54c3.png)